Wolf an der Mosel (Rhein Pfalz), Germany September 2023 (Tour 8)

 One thing I did start to notice as I circled around the back of the bridge (looking for photo opportunities) were a series of rather incongruous ‘statues’ of various cartoon characters.
 Subsequent research revealed that they feature in a very popular TV programme on Germany’s Children’s TV Channel (KinderKanal or KIKA for short) which is run out of Erfurt.
 Vanya and her dog Beanie will be interested in those.

 To the west of the Kramerbrucke is the Fischmarkt, a particularly picturesque square of mostly renaissance buildings which were originally dwellings.
 The city’s more modern Rathaus (Town Hall) also sits on this square, as does the Kunsthalle (Art Gallery) and an interesting statue, Der Romer.
 This statue was put there in 1591 and is of a Roman soldier holding the city’s flag aloft.
-I had no idea that the Germans made it so deep into Germany.
+I had no idea that the Romans made it so deep into Germany.

 My primary interest during this first sortie into Erfurt was the Cathedral of St Mary which sits on the Dom Platz (no surprise there) but, en route I passed the Theatre Waidspeicher, a converted woad store which in 1986 was renovated and converted into the Erfurt Puppet Theatre.
 This theatre, using homemade puppets and props, puts on plays of fairy stories, adaptations of children’s books and modern dramas for children (during the day) and adults (in the evening).
 Judging by advertising outside the theatre, I suspect some of the performances for adults will be quite racy.